CpaterCodes/Paleo-Snapshot/README.md

 ## Introduction and Rationale

+[The build is currently not yet functional, but is nearing completion].

 For this project I wanted to build a frontend single page application using React that consumes JSON responses from the Paleobiology Database API and presents a number of information points about any genus or species searched by the user.